axiomiety/axiomiety.github.io/_posts/2017-07-20-microcorruption2.md

     - This lock is attached the the LockIT Pro HSM-1.
 ```

 This looks like a `printf` format exploit!
 Though after some trial and error, the `printf` implementation is rather limited compared to the C one we're used to.
 However as guessed, `printf` is passed user input directly - that is, `printf(input)` as opposed to `printf('%s', input)`.
 This is readily observable with input such as `DD:%x`.
+We also note it seems we need to have a `%x` before we can use `%n`.
+Mmm...

 As a side note, we can't mix hex and ascii in the input.
 As such we'll need to translate everything into hex.